We know that the transition to graduate school in a new city can seem overwhelming.

 Support and Services at Green College

-Depending on what you need, Green College staff are a good first line to help.
-Staff can help clarify any questions you may have about how things are done and help identify where your solutions might be found.
-Next, Green Lanterns are a special group of independent residents, trained and supported to support Resident Members at a peer level.
-Finally, the College's Wellness Committee helps coordinate various events throughout the year for health and wellness, ranging from art nights, dialogues on sexuality, and workshops.
+In addition to the Green Lanterns, a special group of independent residents, trained and supported to support Resident Members at a peer level, the Green College staff are also a good first line to help.
+Staff can help clarify any questions you may have about how things are done and help identify where solutions might be found.
+The Green College Wellness Committee is another valuable College resource dedicated to coordinating various events throughout the year for health and wellness, ranging from art nights, dialogues on sexuality, workshops and more.

 Support and Services at UBC

-UBC has a lot to offer for students that Green College can't provide.
+UBC has a lot to offer for graduate students residing in Green College.
 Here are just some of the few that are out there:

 Academic English Support (AES)